Ilovik: Geography

 The only village located on the island of Ilovik is also called Ilovik.
 The circumference of the island is 15.4 km, and it occupies an area of 5.8 km2.
 The coast is accessible from all sides with many secluded bays.
-The largest bay with a sandy beach is Paržine, located on the south-eastern part of the island.
+The largest bay with a sandy beach is Paržine, located on the southeastern part of the island.
 Paržine is connected to the village by a road, as is the beach Parknu, which includes a World War II bunker.
-Beaches with easier access from the village include Harbac, Šoto Pini and Sidro.
-Also at Šoto Pini, which means 'under the pines' is a small soccer field where some intense games take place.
-The island also has a bocce court.
+Beaches with easier access from the village include Harbac, Šoto Pini, and Sidro.
+Also at Šoto Pini, which means "under the pines", there is a small soccer field.
+The island also has a bocce court and playground.

 Ilovik and Sveti Petar are separated by an inlet which is 2.5 km long and 300 m wide.
 The location of the inlet offers a natural barrier from most winds, except partially from the sirocco and bora.
 The convenient location of this harbor makes it a favorite rest stop between the northern and southern parts of the Adriatic.
 In only a few hours, you can reach Istria, Rijeka, Krk, Rab, Pag, Kornati and other mid-Dalmatian destinations.

-In the town you will find a well-stocked store, post office, currency exchange office and several restaurants.
+In the town, you will find a convenience/grocery store, post office, a currency exchange office, and a few restaurants.

 Vegetation

 Ilovik is covered with Mediterranean vegetation, mostly macchia.
 By the mid-20th century, the island was largely stripped of vegetation due to extensive goat and cattle farming, as well as exploitation of forest for firewood and construction.
-In the following decades, a gradual abandonment of animal husbandry and introduction of electricity and LPG cylinders have resulted in natural reforestation, and by the early 21st century approximately 65% of the island was covered with forest and macchia.
+In the following decades, a gradual abandonment of animal husbandry and the introduction of electricity and LPG cylinders have resulted in natural reforestation, and by the early 21st century approximately 65% of the island was covered with forest and macchia.

-Throughout the town, laurel, rosemary, and tamarisk are common, and the island is well-known for its flowering plants, oleander in particular, earning it the nickname of "The island of flowers".
+Throughout the town, laurel, rosemary, and tamarisk are common, and the island is well-known for its flowering plants, oleander in particular, earning it the nickname of "the island of flowers".
 Olive trees and grape vines still populate the island and are cultivated by inhabitants for personal use.
-Pine trees are found throughout the island, the most impressive of which are found on the north east side.
+Pine trees are found throughout the island, the most impressive of which are found on the northeast side.

 History

-Due to its geographic location, the harbor between Ilovik and Sveti Petar has been used as a safe anchorage since the ancient times.
+Due to its geographic location, the harbor between Ilovik and Sveti Petar has been used as a safe anchorage since ancient times.
 This also brought the first inhabitants to these islands.

 The oldest traces of civilization are from the Ilirian tribe Liburni.
 Visitors can also see evidence of the presence of the civilization of Ancient Rome on the island.
 The remains of Roman buildings, mosaics, coins, a burial sarcophagus as well as an underwater archaeological site have been located in this area.